crescolincs/low-carbon-energy-industry/content/_index.md

 support:
   display: true
   bgcolor: '#252159'
-  heading: Support for Your Low Carbon Energy Industry Business Investment
+  heading: Support for Your Low Carbon Energy or Industrial Business Investment
   image: grey-grad.png
   lead: >-
       Working together, Invest Lincolnshire and our partner organisations, including local authorities, education providers and businesses, provide dedicated support to ensure a ‘soft landing’ for companies locating and investing in Lincolnshire.